ava-labs/avalanchego/api/info/service.md

----
-title: Info API
-description: This page is an overview of the Info API associated with AvalancheGo.
----

-This API can be used to access basic information about an Avalanche node.
+The Info API can be used to access basic information about an Avalanche node.

 ## Format